 Under Solvency II an adjustment is made removing the deferred ceding commission which is based on the UK GAAP accrual basis.
 These cash flows are dealt with in calculating the reinsurance technical provisions, using discounted cash flows under Solvency II.
+An adjustment is also made to move reinsurance premium payable which was due but not billed as at balance sheet date 31 December 2017 to reinsurance recoverable.

 Category UK GAAP Reclassification Valuation Solvency II

 (£'000) Adjustment Adjustment

-Reinsurance payables 4,604 - (3,549) 1,055
+Reinsurance payables 6,132 - (4,991) 1,141

-D.3.4 Other
+D.3.4.
+Other